morphx666/SharpMod/README.md

 Instantiating a new `SoundFile`:

-A new `SoundFile` object is instantiated by calling the `SoundFile` ctor and passing the audio backend's parameters, such as the desired sample rate, bit bepth (8/16) and channel count (1/2).
+A new `SoundFile` object is instantiated by calling the `SoundFile` ctor and passing the audio backend's parameters, such as the desired sample rate, bit depth (8/16) and channel count (1/2).

     SoundFile sf = new SoundFile(modFileFullPath, sampleRate, bitDepth == 16, channels == 2, false);

-Once instatieed, call the `SoundFile.Read` method to parse the MOD file and recive back a raw audio buffer, which can the be passed back to the audio renderer.
+Then, whenever the audio backend requests audio data, call the `SoundFile.Read` method to parse the MOD file and receive back a raw audio buffer, which can be passed back to the audio renderer.